Introduction

 POST (Power-On Self-Test)

-The system checks hardware integrity, including memory modules, CPU, and basic motherboard functionality.
+The system checks Hardware integrity, including memory modules, CPU, and basic motherboard functionality.

 Signs your laptop is in POST: